deepsuncode/Machine-learning-as-a-service/code/ReadME.txt

  mlaas_test.py    - Python program to test/predict a trained model
  mlaas_train.py   - Python program to train a model mlaas_utils.py   - utilities program used by the test and training programs

-Running a Test/Prediction Task:
-1. To run a test/prediction, you may use the existing data sets from the "test_dataî directory or provide your own file.
-2.	mlaas_test.py is used to run the test/prediction.
-Type: python mlaas_test.py -h will show you the available options as follows:
-	usage: mlaas_test.py [-h] [-t TEST_DATA_FILE] [-l LOGFILE] [-v VERBOSE] [-a ALGORITHM] [-m MODELID]

-optional arguments:
-  -h, --help show this help message and exit
-  -t TEST_DATA_FILE, --test_data_file TEST_DATA_FILE
-        full path to a file includes test data to test/predict using a trained model, must be in csv with comma separator.
-  -l LOGFILE, --logfile LOGFILE
-        full path to a file to write logging information about current execution.
-  -v VERBOSE, --verbose VERBOSE
-        True/False value to include logging information in result json object, note that result will contain a lot of information
-  -a ALGORITHM, --algorithm ALGORITHM
-		Algorithm to use for training.
-Available algorithms: ENS, RF, MLP, and ELM.
-		ENS the Ensemble algorithm is the default, RF Random Forest algorithm, MLP Multilayer Perceptron algorithm, ELM Extreme Learning Machine.
-  -m MODELID, --modelid MODELID
-        model id to save or load it as a file name.
-This is to identity each trained model.
-3. Examples to run a test:
-	python mlaas_test.py   #to run the default test dataset using default models.

-	python mlaas_test.py -m test_id -t test_data\flaringar_simple_random_40.csv
-	To run a test/prediction on the trained model with id  test_id and a test dataset.

-You may change the options as you wish to test/predict the desired test data.

 Running a Training Task:
 1.	mlaas_train.py is used to run the training.